ALive-research/Slicer-Liver/Docs/adr/0004-python-cpp-boundary.md

 - **Two test infrastructures coexist temporarily** — Python self-tests for new code, CTest C++ tests for the legacy C++ that has not yet migrated.
 Both must pass on CI.
+- **Lazy `slicer.util.pip_install` is mandatory for heavy Python deps.**  Modules that need numpy-extras, monai, torch, etc. must `pip_install` them on first use (inside the function that needs them) — never at module import time.
+Eager imports stall Slicer startup during module enumeration; the lazy pattern is the convention in `Base/Python/slicer/util.py` (see existing usages of `pip_install` for the try-import-then-prompt template).

 ## References